Chakr3y/OCR-Research/README.md

 - For the time being, Formats can be deleted by deleting the file with the corresponding name in the `formats` folder.

-If the output is inaccurate, try expanding the scanning area.
+If the output is inaccurate, try expanding the scanning area.\
+Currently, the program only scans English characters.
+Language support will be added to support installed language packs for tesseract.

 # terminology
 - Format - a configuration that determines the areas to scan in each file, meaning that each file scanned needs to be in the same "format".